mortendahl/mortendahl.github.io/about.md

 Background in computer science with work experience in software engineering, cryptography, and data science.
 PhD in cryptography.

-Working to build private machine learning systems that will allow us to make better use of our data.

 <i>
 Visit me on
 <a href="https://www.twitter.com/mortendahlcs">Twitter</a>,